 Generally, the most important qualities that banks and credit unions look for when hiring tellers are basic math and verbal skills, interpersonal skills, and attention to detail.
 Pre-employment testing can help ensure that tellers have the right skills and personality traits.
 And because high turnover is often the leading challenge when hiring tellers, pre-employment tests can dramatically reduce teller turnover by finding the right fit for the job.
 (Read our whitepaper to learn more about how pre-hire tests can help you reduce teller turnover.)

 Assessments for Bank Tellers

 Banks and credit unions using Criteria Corp’s tests to screen applicants for teller positions usually rely on two tests, the Criteria Basic Skills Test (CBST) and the Employee Personality Profile (EPP).
 The CBST measures basic job readiness skills such as math and verbal ability, and attention to detail.
 The CBST also includes a suggested minimum score for tellers.
 The EPP is a personality test that measures twelve behavioral traits and also features a job fit benchmark for tellers, based on specific traits that have been statistically linked to performance and retention for bank tellers.
-These tests have been shown to be significantly more accurate predictors of performance for bank tellers than are traditional selection tools such as resumes and interviews.
+These tests have been shown to be significantly more accurate predictors of performance for bank tellers than traditional selection tools such like resumes and unstructured interviews.

 Source: U.S. Department of Labor